Independent African news, markets, culture and politics.

 INEC under Mahmoud Yakubu national disgrace - Atedo Peterside

-Atedo Peterside, founder of Stanbic IBTC Bank Plc and Anap Foundation, has expressed strong criticism of the Independent National Electoral Commission (INEC) under the leadership of Prof Mahmoud Yakubu.
-In a recent interview on Channels Television’s Politics Today program, Peterside described the previous INEC administration as a “national disgrace.”
+Atedo Peterside, founder of Stanbic IBTC Bank Plc and the Anap Foundation, has strongly criticized the Independent National Electoral Commission (INEC) under Prof. Mahmoud Yakubu.
+In a recent interview on Channels Television’s *Politics Today* program, Peterside called the previous INEC administration a “national disgrace.”

 Scroll to Top